hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 [8] "VSM"      "VSM-AP"
 ```

-Next, we want to store the aggregated, pseudobulked expression for each celltype as a list of seurat object.
+Next, we want to store the aggregated, pseudobulked expression for each celltype as a list of Seurat objects.
 Therefore we are going to use the same steps we ran above with the `AggregateExpression()` function and adding the number of cells in each group as a metadata column.

 ```r
 pb_list <- list()